No one ever actually slips on a banana peel, but… is your association avoiding other risks?

 amounts of insurance.

-Headquartered in Plano, Texas, CMA has three regional offices and numerous onsite locations providing contract management services for more than 250 residential and commercial communities ranging from 100 to more than 9,000 homes.
+Headquartered in Plano, Texas, CMA has three regional offices and numerous onsite locations providing contract management services for more than 250 residential and commercial communities, and more than 9,700 individual units.

 •Town Home Communities